 “Like anyone, too much sun is not good.
 Pigs can get skin cancer and other illnesses and likely suffer for a long time without treatment.”

-There Were So Many Piglets…What Would Happen To Them All?
+So Many Piglets on the Tiny Pig Beach…What Would Happen To Them All?

 I Learned That Pigs on Pig Beach Are Slaughtered…

-This Tourist Attraction Was No Paradise For The Pigs
+This Tourist Attraction Is No Paradise For The Pigs

 If this doesn’t bother you, consider the safety of the tourists.
 While I was in the Bahamas for just one week, I heard several first-hand stories from tourists who were bitten by the pigs.
 One young man was bitten in the butt when he turned away from the pigs while holding food.
 Even I was bitten when one of the pigs lunged to grab something out of my hand and accidentally caught my finger at the same time in her powerful jaws.